metaeducation/ren-c/extensions/javascript/README.md

 (Note: At time of writing, integration with Node.JS is untested--and would have to run the emterpreted build, as emscripten does not yet implement pthreads on Node.)

+### Optimization

+How many JS function recursions there are is affected by optimization levels like -Os or -Oz.
+These avoid inlining, which means more JavaScript/WASM stack calls to do the same amount of work...leading to invisible limit being hit sooner.
+We should always compile %c-eval.c with -O2 to try and avoid too many recursions, so see #prefer-O2-optimization in %file-base.r.

 ### License